Anduin2017/AnduinOS-Docs/Install/Installation.md

 <!-- >For UEFI boot, please make sure to disable secure boot in the BIOS settings. -->

-!!! warning "Disabling Secure Boot"
+!!! warning "Disable Secure Boot"

     Make sure to disable Secure Boot in the BIOS settings before booting from the USB drive.
 Secure Boot can prevent the installation of unsigned operating systems.
 AnduinOS is not signed, so it will not boot with Secure Boot enabled.